Orangenal-name/CoolRoundsModLol/README.md

 </details>

 ## Mod Status
-This mod is pretty much abandoned.
-Please still report bugs when found, as I will occasionally check and fix them.
-You can do this in [the github repo issues tab,](https://github.com/Orangenal-name/CoolRoundsModLol/issues) or in [The Rounds Modding Community Discord Server](https://discord.gg/edegxT9CJH) in the #bug-reports channel (make sure to ping me @Orangenal name#9280)
+I'm back to working on this mod, please report bugs in [the github repo issues tab,](https://github.com/Orangenal-name/CoolRoundsModLol/issues) or in [The Rounds Modding Community Discord Server](https://discord.gg/edegxT9CJH) in the #bug-reports channel (make sure to ping me @orangenaln)
-#### Will there be new cards?
-No, it is unlikely for there to be any new cards added to the mod.